 Before we arrive on site all flooring should be laid and all plumbing elements – sanitary ware and showerheads, for example – should be dry fitted in their correct positions, and then removed.

 The total thickness of our tadelakt system from the board upwards is around 2mm.

 We have offices both in London and Bristol.
 We travel nationwide, however, and always consider projects further afield.

 We generally quote per square metre.
 Please do not omit doors and windows when you submit measurements to us if they involve any wall surfaces that also require plastering.
 Additionally, a sketch of any desired design features is always useful for accurate pricing: vanity units, architectural niches and similar.
 Please also provide details of your location.

 This information can then be phoned, emailed or posted to us and we will get back in touch with you promptly with an accurate quote.

-Over months of regular use in a shower cubicle the tadelakt surface may need cleaning, or you may notice more water being absorbed into the plaster surface.
-In these cases, simply reapply a coat or two of soap – we will equip you with a large tub of this non-toxic soap solution along with thorough care and maintenance instructions on job completion.
+Over months of regular use in a shower cubicle, the tadelakt surface may need cleaning, or you may notice more water being absorbed into the plaster surface.
+In these cases, simply reapply a coat or two of wax – we will equip you with a large tub of this product, along with thorough care and maintenance instructions on job completion.
 Harsh cleaning chemicals such as bleach should always be avoided.